 “Polaris” is based closely on my personal experience as an international student from Japan.
 Before leaving home for college, I never truly understood how much my mom supported me.
 It wasn’t until I began to live on my own that I realized how unappreciative I was and how much I took for granted.
 One day, I received a carefully prepared package from my mother that arrived just in time for my birthday.
 I remember removing the layers of tape to reveal my favorite snacks, bowls, cooking ingredients, hangers, cosmetics, and more.
 Despite the contents being mundane items, each item was associated with fond memories of home, and was something that only my mother could have collected for me.
 I made this film for my mom.
 In Japanese culture, we rarely say “I love you” to each other, especially children and parents.
 I wanted to express to my mother how much she means to me.
 I hope that, in viewing “Polaris,” she can see at least the tip of the iceberg of my appreciation for her." - Hikari Toriumi

 Born and raised in Tokyo, Hikari Toriumi always loved drawing.
-Inspired by movies from Studio Ghibli, Disney, and others, he spent most of his free time growing up making up stories and creating visual representations of them on printer paper.
-Following high school, he moved to the U.S. to attend CalArts, during which time he also had the opportunity to spend two summers in the animation department at Pixar, where he worked on “Coco.”
-Though he often worried that the language and cultural differences between him and his peers was an obstacle, he gradually came to realize that personal history is what makes each artist unique, and that the most genuinely personal films can also be the most universally relatable.
+Inspired by movies from Studio Ghibli, Disney, and others, she spent most of his free time growing up making up stories and creating visual representations of them on printer paper.
+Following high school, she moved to the U.S. to attend CalArts, during which time she also had the opportunity to spend two summers in the animation department at Pixar, where she worked on “Coco.”
+Though she often worried that the language and cultural differences between she and her peers was an obstacle, she gradually came to realize that personal history is what makes each artist unique, and that the most genuinely personal films can also be the most universally relatable.
 Most recently, Hikari has been working as a story artist on the feature film “Over the Moon,” directed by Glen Keane.

 My Moon (2017) USA